Age-of-information minimization via opportunistic sampling by an energy harvesting source: Numerical results

 \subsubsection{I.I.D.
 System}

-We consider $N=1$ and the same model as in Section~\ref{subsection:single-sensor-single=process-channel-fading}, and compare the performance of our probing based threshold policy against the optimal policy that involves sampling mandatorily without probing (as in Section \ref{No probing case}) based on $T$ and $E$.
-The results are summarised in Figure \ref{fig5} (a); we note that AoI increases with $E_p$ and $E_s$ since each action becomes more costly for the source.
-One interesting observation is that when the sensing energy is close to probing energy ($E_s=1,E_p=1$), we see slightly higher time averaged AoI values for probing case compared to the case with $E_s=1$ and no probing.
+We consider $N=1$ and the same model as in Section~\ref{subsection:single-sensor-single=process-channel-fading}, and compare the performance of our probing-based threshold policy against the optimal policy that involves sampling mandatorily without probing (as in Section \ref{No probing case}) based on $T$ and $E$.
+The results are summarised in Fig. \ref{fig5} (a); we note that AoI increases with $E_p$ and $E_s$ since each action becomes more costly for the source.
+One interesting observation is that when the sensing energy is close to probing energy ($E_s=1,E_p=1$), we see slightly higher time-averaged AoI values for the probing case compared to the case with $E_s=1$ and no probing.
 This happens because the advantage offered by probing is being overshadowed by the extra amount of energy expended for it.
-However, when $E_s=5,E_p=1$, we notice that probing yields a lower time averaged AoI.
-Obviously, the importance of probing is dependent on the trade off between the advantage offered by probing and the extra energy required for it.
+However, when $E_s=5,E_p=1$, we notice that probing yields a lower time-averaged AoI.
+Obviously, the importance of probing is dependent on the trade-off between the advantage offered by probing and the extra energy required for it.
 Typically, $E_p$ is much smaller than $E_s$ since probing requires less energy as compared to sampling and transmitting a data packet.
 We have also observed numerically that, when there is sufficient variation in the channel quality, probing improves the AoI performance.
 On the other hand, when channel variation is not predominant, spending energy in probing tends to hit the AoI performance and can sometimes render it worse than no probing.